 - “An anomalous Hall effect in altermagnetic ruthenium dioxide”.
 Zexin Feng*, Xiaorong Zhou*, Libor Šmejkal*, Lei Wu, Zengwei Zhu, Huixin Guo, Rafael González-Hernández, Xiaoning Wang, Han Yan, Peixin Qin, Xin Zhang, Haojiang Wu, Hongyu Chen, Ziang Meng, Li Liu, Zhengcai Xia, Jairo Sinova, Tomáš Jungwirth, and Zhiqi Liu

-- “Route towards Dirac and Weyl antiferromagnetic spintronics”.
-L. Šmejkal, T. Jungwirth, and J. Sinova
+- “Crystal time-reversal symmetry breaking and spontaneous Hall effect in collinear antiferromagnets.”.
+L. Šmejkal, González-Hernández, R., T. Jungwirth, and J. Sinova

 - “Topological antiferromagnetic spintronics”. Šmejkal, L., Mokrousov, Y., Yan, B. & MacDonald, A. H.

 - "Proposal to Detect Dark Matter using Axionic Topological Antiferromagnets".
 David J. E. Marsh, Kin Chung Fong, Erik W. Lentz, Libor Šmejkal, and Mazhar N. Ali